ManApart/quest-command/readme.md

 * Group commands in help manual
 * Skill check for climb
 * Partial match for targets.
 If a single word matches, use it (tree vs apple tree)
+  * Scope Manager, Inventory, Travel
+  * Can we make this code generic and not duplicate?
+* Hide player from scope display

 Validation tools that: